eddyvk01/Social-Site/README.md

 ![python License](https://img.shields.io/badge/MADE%20WITH-Django-blue.svg)

-It's a Simple Social Site where you can post and join group and interact created using python <b>Django<b> backend
+It's a Simple Social Site where you can post and join group and interact created using python <b>Django</b> backend

 It is a simple django project or website in which we can interact and perform the fuctions shown below.
 ### Key features: